Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks

 \tool generates program variants using two complementary strategies and filters them to retain only valid and informative ones, yielding the final set $V$.

 \textbf{(i) Operator-based Mutation.} \tool applies 32 predefined mutation operators to the patch region to produce fine-grained, interpretable variations (Table~\ref{tab:operators}), spanning seven categories.
 These operators are adapted from widely used Python mutation testing tools, Mutmut~\cite{mutmut} Mutpy~\cite{mutpy} and Cosmic Ray~\cite{cosmicray}.
 Prior empirical studies have shown that these operators can effectively induce meaningful semantic changes in Python programs~\cite{guerino2024static}.

-For each patch and each transformation type, \tool performs 10 independent mutation attempts.
+For each patch and each transformation type, \tool performs 10 independent mutation attempts, following preliminary trials where surviving-variant discovery largely saturated within this budget.
 In each attempt, the transformation is applied only if the patch region contains at least one compatible code location (e.g., \texttt{eqflip} requires a comparison expression).
 When multiple compatible locations are available, \tool randomly selects one and applies the transformation, producing one variant per attempt.
 Each run produces one variant with a single-site modification.

 \textbf{(ii) LLM-based Mutation.} To explore higher-level behavioral in addition to operator-based mutation, \tool prompts an LLM with the issue description, $P_{gt}$, and the existing tests $T$.
 As shown in Figure~\ref{fig:llm_mutation}, the prompt instructs the model to generate interface-compatible program variants that differ in behavior from $P_{gt}$, such as altering conditional logic, adjusting boundary handling, or restructuring control flow.
 The existing tests $T$ are provided so that the model can reason about which behaviors are already constrained and target deviations more likely to survive the current suite.
 The prompt further excludes trivial bypass patterns (e.g., unconditional returns) and pure refactoring, as such changes do not represent meaningful behavioral deviations.
 Unlike operator-based mutation, LLM-based mutation can introduce coordinated changes across multiple program elements, such as jointly modifying a predicate and its corresponding return value.
 For each instance, we query the LLM 10 times with the same prompt.
 If a response duplicates a previously generated variant, it is discarded and re-queried to ensure diversity.